willlma/breathe/README.md

 ## Manual Testing

-Head to constants.js and change the `timeMultiplier` to 0.1 to speed everything up.
+Head to background.js and permit.js and change the `timeMultiplier` to 0.1 to speed everything up.

 1. Head to reddit.com to make sure the overlay shows up
 2. If it's your cheat day, you should still see the splash screen every 25 minutes or every new site